optimus889/Northridge-University-Information-Systems/README.md

 **Configure environment variables:**

-The `.env` file is pre-configured to match the default backend port — no changes needed:
+The `.env.example` file is pre-configured to match the default backend port — no changes needed:

 ```env
 # Set to true to use local mock data instead of calling the backend